mdyeates/coding-quiz/README.md

 - Each question is randomly picked from a bank of over 40 questions
 - When a question is answered, another question appears
 - If a question is answered incorrectly, 10 seconds is subtracted from the clock
+- A sound is played for a correct answer or an incorrect answer
 - Once all the questions are answered or the timer reaches zero, the game will end
 - The score is calculated from the remaining time at the end of the game
 - The user can save their score to the leaderboard